Tommertom/svelte-ionic-npm/README.md

 <img alt="create ionic-svelte-app@latest" title="create ionic-svelte-app@latest" src="https://github.com/Tommertom/svelte-ionic-npm/raw/main/packages/create-ionic-svelte-app/create-ionic-svelte-app.png" width="45%">

-## How to get started with this library?
+## How to get started - manual import of ionic-svelte library

-Start a new SvelteKit project (or Svelte with Vite, even though I prefer Kit)
+Start a new SvelteKit project (or Svelte with Vite, even though I prefer Kit).
+Skip this part if you already have a project

 ```
 npm create svelte@latest my-app